 Dear Carey Family,

-It is my honor and privilege to welcome you to WCUCOM !
+It is my honor and privilege to welcome you to WCUCOM!
 There has never been a better time to be a part of the Carey family.
-We are now entering into our 10th year since the COM was officially founded and at that time, a promise was made to Mississippi and the Osteopathic Profession.
+We are now entering into our 11th year since the COM was officially founded and at that time, a promise was made to Mississippi and the Osteopathic Profession.
 The promise of graduating primary care physicians and having them practice in Mississippi, a state that has historically ranked in the bottom of the country for access to care as well as other health related indices.
 A promise to improve the quality of care and increase graduate medical training in the state.
 A promise to innovate primary care and rural medicine.

-In the past seven years Carey physicians and students have received significant recognition for innovative approaches to primary care and population health.
+Carey physicians and students have received significant recognition for innovative approaches to primary care and population health.
 This includes the development of ambulance drones, telemedical systems, and the use of augmented reality and virtual reality for education.
 This also includes award winning curriculum in the areas of Tobacco Prevention and clinical recognition of Interpersonal violence (Child Abuse, Spousal Abuse).
 Carey contributes to regional disaster planning and preparedness activities annually including Forrest County and Lamar County exercises.

 So, as I said earlier, this is a great time to be at Carey!
 We have an exciting year ahead of us and I am pleased about where we have come and the promises we have delivered on.
 But I leave you with this challenge, ask yourself, what can you do to make a Carey difference?
 What can you do to shine that Carey light unto others' lives?
 For while we have come so far in such little time, we have so much more yet to accomplish.